TheOdinProject/curriculum/foundations/javascript_basics/problem_solving.md

 The above code should create a little popup box that asks the user for a number.
 The input we get back will be stored in our variable `answer`. **Note**: We wrapped the prompt call in a `parseInt` function so that a number is returned from the user's input.

 With that done, let's move on to the next subproblem: "Loop from 1 to the entered number".
 There are many ways to do this in JavaScript.
-One of the common ways - that you actually see in many other languages like Java, C++, and Ruby - is with the for-loop:
+One of the common ways - that you actually see in many other languages like Java, C++, and Ruby - is with the [for loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for):

 ~~~javascript
 let answer = parseInt(prompt("Please enter the number you would like to FizzBuzz up to: "));